deckerweb/genesis-shortcode-ui/README.md

 ```
 --> will output your own image file

-Tips: Use transparent .png with a size of 120px x 120px - bigger size might be fine, it gets scaled by Shortcake CSS anyway... :)
+Tips: Use transparent .png with a size of 120x120px - bigger size might be fine, it gets scaled by Shortcake CSS anyway... :)

 **Where to put these code snippets?**
 * In a custom plugin/ functionality plugin
-* OR in a snippets manager like ["Code Snippets" plugin](https://wordpress.org/plugins/code-snippets/) or "Toolbox" plugin
+* OR in a snippets manager like ["Code Snippets" plugin](https://wordpress.org/plugins/code-snippets/)
 * OR in your Genesis Child Theme's `functions.php` file or in a other theme specific "functions" file.